dereneaton/ipyrad/docs/installation.rst

 Installation
 ============
 We put significant effort into making the installation process for ipyrad as easy as possible.
-Please let us know if any
+Simply copy and paste a few lines of code below and you will be ready to go.

 Conda install